Professional Reviews

 💰 Money-Back Guarantee7 Days

-VPN.ac has essential security features, but I can’t recommend it for torrenting — it supports P2P traffic on all of its servers, but the server network is tiny (leaving many users without a nearby country to connect to for fast download speeds), and VPN.ac logs your IP address, which is a big a big privacy concern.
+VPN.ac has essential security features, but I can’t recommend it for torrenting — it supports P2P traffic on all of its servers, but the server network is small, leaving many users without a nearby country to connect to for fast download speeds.
+And VPN.ac logs your IP address while you’re connected to its servers, which is a big privacy concern.

-Also, it’s missing RAM-only servers, so it stores your data on a hard drive and is never erased.
+Also, it’s missing RAM-only servers, so it stores your data on a hard drive, which makes your information more vulnerable.
 And while the privacy policy says it doesn’t log the websites you visit, this claim hasn’t been verified by a third-party source.

 There’s no doubt in my mind that you will find other VPNs that come with superior security and privacy features and offer a better overall value like ExpressVPN and Private Internet Access.